matiasgimenezdev/array-methods/README.md

 ## .reverse()

 The [`reverse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reverse) method _reverses an array in place and returns the original array modified (a reference to it)_.
-The first array element now becoming the last, and the last array element becoming the first. <br> <br>
+The first array element now becomes the last, and the last array element becomes the first. <br> <br>
 To reverse the elements in an array _without mutating the original array_, use [`toReversed()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/toReversed)

 ###### Example